binaryslav/linux-cheat-notes/README.md

 # linux-cheat-notes
-A collection of some useful commands that I use in my daily work.
+A collection of some useful Linux commands that I use in my daily work.

 Usage: